Water sampling – Turon River near Sunny Corner

-Sunny Corner is an historic silver, lead and zinc mining site near Lithgow, 180 km west of Sydney, NSW.
+Sunny Corner is an historic silver, lead and zinc mining site located between Lithgow and Bathurst, 180 km west of Sydney, NSW.

 Mining commenced at Sunny Corner in 1875 and continued until 1949.
 During mining and post closure acid mine drainage has discharged into Daylight Creek.
 The Department of Regional NSW has invested $ 1.2 million on remediation work at Sunny Corner which has included earthworks to reduce the generation of acid mine discharge from the historical mining site.